 What strategies are better than Dogs of the Dow?

 There are tons of strategies available to the retail investor.
-A few of them here at the Broken Leg include: Pay Daddy, Ultra, Simple Way 2.0 and Acquirer's Multiple.
+A few of them here at Broken Leg Investing include: Pay Daddy, Ultra, Simple Way 2.0 and Acquirer's Multiple.
 These strategies focus on much smaller stocks and are proven strategies.
-For example, Evans portfolio has done exceptionally, as you can see here: http://www.netnethunter.com/hunter-fund/
+For example, Evans portfolio has done exceptionally, as you can see here: https://www.netnethunter.com/hunter-fund/

 Evan focuses on some of the smallest and cheapest companies in the market.
 His portfolio has returned approximately 28% CAGR whereas the Dogs of the dow strategy would have returned around 8.6% CAGR since the year 2000.
 It may be more volatile but it's arguably less risky for these great returns!